peterwzhang/MRI/backend/README.md

 source ~/.zshrc
 ```

+For Windows, be sure you are running OpenJDK 17, postgres, maven, and docker.

-To compile it, simply use:
+To compile the project, simply use:

 ```sh
 mvn install